 These adventure-fantasies were originally published by Candlewick Press in the U.S., Walker Books in the U.K. and Australia/New Zealand, and additional publishers around the globe.
 The series are often noted for their diverse protagonists, humor, social conscience and compelling action.
 The books are available in hardcover, paperback, electronic and audio editions.

-Cynthia looks forward to the release of her upcoming contemporary realistic novel, Hearts Unbroken (Candlewick, Jan.
+Cynthia looks forward to the release of her upcoming contemporary realistic Native novel, Hearts Unbroken (Candlewick, Jan.
 2019).
 Her current works in progress are crafted for middle graders.